Sialitech/label-siali/docs/source/guide/tasks.md

   }]
 }]
 ```
 If you're placing JSON files in [cloud storage](storage.html), place 1 task in each JSON file in the storage bucket.
-If you want to upload a JSON file from your machine directly into Label Studio, you can place multiple tasks in one JSON file and import it using Label Studio GUI (Data Manager => Import button).
+If you want to upload a JSON file from your machine directly into Siali Label, you can place multiple tasks in one JSON file and import it using Siali Label GUI (Data Manager => Import button).

 #### Example JSON with multiple tasks
-You can place multiple tasks in one JSON file if you're uploading the JSON file using Label Studio Import Dialog only (Data Manager => Import button).
+You can place multiple tasks in one JSON file if you're uploading the JSON file using Siali Label Import Dialog only (Data Manager => Import button).

 <br/>
 {% details <b>To place multiple tasks in one JSON file, use this JSON format example</b> %}